 ca. 1920s (source)The building was dedicated on December 27, 1895 by Grand Master Charles Napier Bell.
 The evening began with a number of ceremonies beginning in the "blue room" and ended with a supper in the banquet hall.

 The number of lodges and members continued to grow and by 1905 plans were underway to build an additional Temple in the city.
 By the late 1960s the Mason's had 40 lodges and 15,000 members, making the Donald Street Temple an impractical central space.

-In 1968 the decision was made to sell the building and construct a new temple at Corydon and Osborne.
-Work got underway in May 1969 and it was opened by the end of the year.
+In 1968 the decision was made to sell the building and construct a new temple at Corydon Avenue at Osborne.
+Work got underway in May 1969 and it opened by the end of the year.

 The man who purchased the old building was Oscar Grubert, best known for Champs Chicken and Grubee's restaurants.
 Renovations began in 1970 to convert it into a night club called the Rec Room, complete with a full service dining room, bar, lounge and a plexi-glass dance floor.

 It appears that the club never got off the ground, but another Grubert incarnation soon did.
 Mother Tucker's opened in April 1974 and was a fixture on Winnipeg's restaurant scene until 1999.
 (At its peak there were 24 Mother Tuckers in Canada.
 It continues on today as Tucker's Marketplace Restaurants.)